The Psychology of Reset Rituals: How Small Cues Create Big Shifts

 Behavioral psychology shows that habits form through a loop: cue → action → reward.
 When a cue consistently precedes a rewarding outcome, the brain begins to anticipate the shift.

-Cue: Spraying CALM mist before bed.
+- Cue: Spraying CALM mist before bed.

-Action: Breathing in thyme, clove, and santal.
+- Action: Bringing wrists to nose and breathing in thyme, clove, and santal.

-Reward: Feeling the body relax.
+- Reward: Feeling the body relax.

 Repeat the loop, and eventually the cue alone starts to generate the calm response.
 This is the foundation of reset rituals.